📅 When to Camp — Seasonal Overview

 The park is remote — about 14 hours' drive from Perth or accessible by fly-in to Newman.
 That remoteness is part of the appeal.
 Night skies are extraordinary, and the gorge swimming is some of the best in the country.

-North Queensland Rainforest
+North Queensland Rainforest — Queensland

 The wet season (November–March) brings heavy rain, road closures, and stinger season in the ocean.
 The dry season delivers warm, stable weather, clear seas, and the best conditions for both camping and reef access.

-Coorong National Park
+Coorong National Park — South Australia

-The Coorong stretches 130 kilometres along the South Australian coast — a network of lagoons, sand dunes, and ocean beach that's one of Australia's most important bird habitats.
+The Coorong stretches 130km along the South Australian coast — a network of lagoons, sand dunes, and ocean beach that's one of Australia's most important bird habitats.
 It's quiet, wild, and uncrowded.
 Camping here is about stillness: kayaking through mirror-calm lagoons, watching pelicans and migratory waders, and walking deserted beaches.

 Bush camping is basic — no facilities at most sites — so bring everything you need, including water.
 That self-sufficiency is part of the appeal for experienced campers who prefer solitude over convenience.
+The Coorong is one of Australia's least-visited remarkable places.

-Essential Camping Gear for Australia
+🎒 Essential Camping Gear for Australia

 - Quality tent (freestanding for sandy sites)